 - 1. Attendance and participation are necessary and required components to successfully completing a course.
-Successful students attend class regularly, come to each class prepared, and engage themselves in class discussions Students who are repeatedly tardy or absent from class will be missing vital components necessary for their success. - 2.
-Nursing Program Classroom Attendance Policy: When student absences exceed the credit hour of the course, the instructor will initiate the ATTENDANCE WARNING
+Successful students attend class regularly, come to each class prepared, and engage themselves in class discussions Students who are repeatedly tardy or absent from class will be missing vital components necessary for their success. - Nursing Program Classroom Attendance Policy: When student absences exceed the credit hour of the course, the instructor will initiate the ATTENDANCE WARNING NOTICE and the student will then create a written Initiation of the ATTENDANCE WARNING NOTICE will also result in points towards

-NOTICE and the student will then create a written plan for future success in the course.
-Initiation of the ATTENDANCE WARNING NOTICE will also result in points towards UNSAFE/UNSATISFCTORY CLASSROOM BEHAVIOR: Please refer to this policy in the Nursing Student Handbook.
+UNSAFE/UNSATISFCTORY CLASSROOM BEHAVIOR: Please refer to this policy in the Nursing Student Handbook.

-Adopted/Approved Summer 2019
+Adopted/Approved Summer 2021